markwk56/2021-10-25-Python_Training/README.md

 # 2021-10-25-Python_Training
-Python Automation and Ansible Training
+Python Automation and Ansible Training.
+Want to learn more about Git versioning
 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.